s0mbra-1973/Trevor/README.md

 ### Prerequisites

     Windows 11
-    Visual Studio 2022 (for compilation)
-    Administrator privileges (for debugging rights)
+    Microsoft Visual Studio 2022 Community (for compilation) Administrator privileges (for debugging rights)

 ### 🛠️ Compilation

-    Open the project in Visual Studio
-    Build in Release mode (x86 or x64, depending on target)
+    Open the project in Microsoft Visual Studio 2022 Community Build in Release mode (x86 or x64, depending on target)

 ### 🚀 Usage: